microsoft/iomt-fhir/docs/Configuration.md

 More information on JSON Path can be found [here](https://goessner.net/articles/JsonPath/).
 The [CalculatedContentTemplete](#CalculatedContentTemplate) uses the [JSON .NET implementation](https://www.newtonsoft.com/json/help/html/QueryJsonSelectTokenJsonPath.htm) for resolving JSON Path expressions.
 Additional examples can be found in the [unit tests](../test/Microsoft.Health.Fhir.Ingest.Template.UnitTests/CalculatedFunctionContentTemplateTests.cs).

 More information on JmesPath can be found [here](https://jmespath.org/specification.html).
 [CalculatedContentTemplete](#CalculatedContentTemplate) uses the [JmesPath .NET implementation](https://github.com/jdevillard/JmesPath.Net) for resolving JmesPath expressions.

+### Custom Functions

 In addtion to the functions provided as part of the specification a set of custom functions are also available for use.
 More information on them can be found [here](./CustomFunctions.md).
-Source code for the functions can be found TODO.
+Source code for the functions can be found [here](../src/lib/Microsoft.Health.Expressions)

 ### Matched Token
 The **TypeMatchExpression** is evaluated against the incoming EventData payload.
 If a matching JToken is found the template is considered a match.
 All subsequent expressions are evaluated against a new JToken which contains both the original EventData payload as well as the extracted JToken matched here.
 In this way, the original payload as well as the matched object are available to each subsequent expression.
 The extracted JToken will be available as the property __matchedToken__.